 Submit a Publication for Acknowledgment and Review

-Fill out and submit the Manuscript Concept Form - Your Data Use Request (DUR) was approved by the Data Access Committee (DAC) some time ago.
-Now that you have a research artifact that is ready for publication, please fill out and submit the Manuscript Concept Form, which will automatically notify the Publication Committee that you have a manuscript or other work to be registered.
+Fill out and submit the Publication Intent Form (formerly known as the Manuscript Concept Form) - Your Data Use Request (DUR) was approved by the Data Access Committee (DAC) some time ago.
+Now that you have a research artifact that is ready for publication, please fill out and submit the Publication Intent Form, which will notify the Publication Committee that you have a manuscript or other work to be registered.
 (Other works include: posters, blogs, press releases, podium presentations, etc.)

-- Ensure that all contributors have filled out the N3C Contributors Form for the manuscript to clarify the nature of their contributions together with the contributor affiliations, ORCID, funding acknowledgments, and conflicts of interest.
+- Ensure that all contributors have filled out the N3C Contributors Form for the manuscript to clarify the nature of their contributions together with the contributor affiliations, ORCiD, funding acknowledgments, and conflicts of interest.

-Allow at least 2 weeks before you are ready to submit to a journal for this more detailed level of support.
+Allow at least 2+ weeks before you are ready to submit to a journal for this more detailed level of support.
 As long as the live draft remains in Google drive, this support can happen in tandem with the authors’ final efforts on the manuscript.
-Landmark papers, after acceptance in a peer reviewed journal, may also receive N3C support with press and social media.
+Priority papers, after acceptance in a peer reviewed journal, may also receive N3C support with press and social media promotion.